-NOTE > TEAMS MUST HAVE THE # OF STARTING PLAYERS FOR THAT SPORT OR MORE BEFORE THEY CAN PAY OR USE A PROMO CODE.
-TEAMS THAT FAIL TO PAY, USE A PROMO CODE, OR MEET THE MINIMUM NUMBER OF PLAYERS WILL BE DELETED ON THE DAY OF THE DEADLINE. > example ... basketball teams must have 5 players and be paid by the deadline or they will be deleted
+NOTE > TEAMS MUST HAVE THE # OF STARTING PLAYERS FOR THAT SPORT OR MORE BEFORE THEIR TEAM WILL BE APPROVED.
+TEAMS THAT FAIL TO MEET THE MINIMUM NUMBER OF PLAYERS WILL BE DELETED ON THE DAY OF THE DEADLINE. > example ... basketball teams must have 5 players on the roster online by the deadline or they will be deleted.

 Payments / Refunds

 4. Duties of Team Captains

 If an organization is to be successful in intramural sports competition, a good team captain is essential.
 It is not feasible or practical to meet with the hundreds of players participating in intramural sports; that is why the role of team captain is pivotal to Intramural success.
 Matters affecting his/her team are communicated through him/her, and the captain, in turn, is responsible for passing the information on to the team members.
-Each captain will act as the official liaison between the team and the Director and Recreational Sports and must maintain direct contact in order to insure proper communication.
+Each captain will act as the official liaison between the team and the Recreational Sports Staff and must maintain direct contact in order to insure proper communication.
 The duties of a team captain include, but are not limited to:

 - Being familiar with all policy and procedures included in this handbook and communicate this information to all team members.